“Look at all those fancy clothes,

-“Look at all those fancy clothes, but these gon keep us warm just like those.”
+but these gonna keep us warm just like those.”

 What does a minimalist wear?
-I’m surprised I get this question as often as I do—as if people expect to see me walking around Dayton, Ohio, in a loincloth—but, given the many misconceptions surrounding minimalism, I suppose it’s a valid question.
+I’m surprised I get this question as often as I do—as if people expect to see me walking around in a loincloth—but, given the many misconceptions surrounding minimalism, I suppose it’s a valid question.

-What about those shoes you’re in today?
+“What about those shoes you’re in today?

-They’ll do no good on the bridges you burnt along the way.
+They’ll do no good on the bridges you burnt along the way.”

 Read this essay and 150 others in our new book, Essential.